-Even putting aside agency cost considerations (which are considerable), devising an effective executive compensation scheme is hard.
-Private equity firms have a solution - very high levels of stock-related compensation that pays off only upon a successful exit from the going private transaction.
-Success results in very large payoff, but a fired private equity CEO typically loses unvested options and restricted stock (rather than obtaining acceleration through a U.S.-style golden parachute).
-Severance is typically limited to the equivalent of one or two years' salary, but of course the salary base is much smaller because of the concentration on incentive-based pay.
-73 For such high-powered incentives to work well, a high-powered governance structure is also required.
+Even putting aside agency cost considerations, which are considerable, devising an effective executive compensation scheme is difficult.
+Private equity firms offer as a solution high levels of stock-related compensation that pay off only upon a successful exit from the going-private transaction.
+Success results in very large payoff, but a fired private equity CEO typically loses unvested options and restricted stock rather than obtaining acceleration through a U.S.-style golden parachute.
+Severance is typically limited to the equivalent of one or two years' salary, and of course the salary base is much smaller because of the preference for incentive-based pay.
+119 For such high-powered incentives to work well, a high-powered governance structure is also required.

 So why isn't the private equity model an exemplar for public company practices?
 One possible answer is that it may be too demanding, both on the executives who bear enormous firm-specific risk, and on the governance structure, which requires directors who are knowledgeable about the business, deeply engaged, and willing to resist management pushback against close monitoring.
-For example, a recent paper by Leslie & Oyer observes that compensation patterns in reverse leverage buyouts begin to revert to the public company norm within one year of the going public transaction.
-Executive ownership drops quickly and substantially right after the IPO... to levels similar to public firms.
-Salary levels take a little
+For example, a recent paper by Philip Leslie and Paul Oyer observes that compensation patterns in reverse leverage buyouts begin to revert to the public company norm within one year of the going public transaction.
+120 "Executive ownership drops quickly and substantially right after the IPO . . . to levels similar to public firms."
+Salary levels take slightly longer, roughly three or four years, to reach the comparable public firm norm.
+Private equity owners presumably have every incentive to maximize the value of their shares in the exit IPO and bear the cost of compensation structures, so it is hard to believe that they would knowingly install a suboptimal regime.